-Madhu Bazaz Wangu is an author, artist and founder of the Mindful Writers Group.
+Madhu B. Wangu is an author and the founder of Mindful Writers Groups.
 She has a doctorate in the phenomenology of Religion from the University of Pittsburgh (1988) and a post-doctoral Fellowship from Harvard University (1989-1991).
-For twenty years she taught Hindu and Buddhist art history at the University of Pittsburgh, Rhode Island College and Wheaton College, Mass.
-She joined Pennwriters Organization in 2005 and served as the Area 3 Rep and Author Advocacy Coordinator from 2008-2012.
-She was an active Board Member and Pennwriters Annual Writing Contest Judge.
+For fifteen years she taught Hindu and Buddhist art history at various universities.

-Dr. Wangu has written two books about Hindu and Buddhist goddesses.
-Images of Indian Goddesses: Myths, Meanings and Models, (Abhinav Publications, New Delhi, 2003) discusses the meaning of goddess symbols.
-A Goddess is Born, her doctoral dissertation, (Spark Publishers, 2002) details the social, political, and cultural meanings of a local goddess of Kashmir.
+Madhu Wangu has written books about goddesses.
+Images of Indian Goddesses: Myths, Meanings and Models, (Abhinav Publications, New Delhi, 2003) discusses the meaning of goddess myths and symbols.
+A Goddess is Born, (Spark Publishers, 2002) details the social, political, and cultural meanings of the Kashmiri goddess, Khir Bhavani.
 She has also written two extensively illustrated books for young adults, Hinduism (Facts on File, Inc., New York, 1991) and Buddhism (Facts on File, Inc., New York, 1993).
-She has held five one-person shows of oil paintings and has exhibited with several art groups in India as well as USA.

-She lives in Wexford, Pennsylvania, USA with her husband Manoj.
-They have two daughters—an avionics engineer and a pediatrician — and are blessed with two grandchildren.
+She lives in Wexford, Pennsylvania, USA with her husband Manoj, a retired robotics engineer.
+They have two daughters—an avionics engineer and a pediatrician.
+Madhu and Manoj are blessed with three grandchildren.